-CoSign can be interfaced through a Web Services protocol.
-The Web Services interface was not included in the scope of this FIPS 140-2 level 3 validation process.
+CoSign can be interfaced through a SOAP based Web Services protocol or RESTful based Web Services protocol.
+Both SOAP based Web Services interface and RESTful based Web Services interface are not included in the scope of this FIPS 140-2 level 3 validation process.
+CoSign can authenticate users based on a provided trusted SAML token.
+This is not included in the scope of this FIPS 140-2 level 3 validation process.

-To make sure the CoSign is running in FIPS Mode, inspect the value of FIPS mode in the settings section in the console.
-When in FIPS 140-2 level 3 mode, this parameter is set to TRUE.
+To make sure the CoSign is running in FIPS Mode, inspect the value of FIPS Mode in the settings section in the console.
+When in FIPS 140-2 level 3 approved mode, the console displayed FIPS Mode on.